beep-projects/SystaPi/README.md

 5. Eject the Micro SD card and insert it into your Raspberry Pi

-6. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort II
+6. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort

 7. Power up the Raspberry Pi